digitaljobsdev/RainFallApi/README.md

 Moq and xUnit for testing

 **Side Note
-The project was code in Visual Studio Code for MacOS. not tested in Windows Environment nore in Visual studio for windows.
+The project was code in Visual Studio Code for MacOS. not tested in Windows Environment nor in Visual studio for windows.